joshmess/tcp_traceroute/README.md

 ### To Do:
 - TCP version seems to cut off earlier for some reason
-- Why do I need to listen for TCP SYN-ACKs
+- I cannot fix this bug for the life of me